geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Configure_M365_Tenant.md

 15. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.
 You have now installed the Windows Azure Active Directory PowerShell Module.

-16. Remain logged into the domain controller VM and keep the Windows PowerShell window open for the next lab.
+16. Remain logged into the domain controller VM and keep the Windows PowerShell window open for the next exercise.